A Mighty Girl's top picks of new biographies about Mighty Women for adult readers.

 In the early 1800s, many women avoided medical care.
 Male doctors were often rough and demeaning with female patients; they were ignorant about women's biology; and the stigma of a diagnosis could hold them back from marriage, jobs, and more.
 As a result, women often died of preventable, treatable illness.
 Three women — Elizabeth Blackwell, Elizabeth Garrett Anderson and Sophia Jex-Blake — decided to demand the right to become doctors themselves.
 Not only would they earn medical degrees, paving the way for other women to do the same, but they would also create women-run facilities and colleges that changed the way women receive medical care.
 This book, perfect for fans of Hidden Figures and The Radium Girls, celebrates three women who changed medicine forever.

 Senator Tammy Duckworth knows what it means to serve your country.
 While serving in Operation Iraqi Freedom, as one of only a handful of female helicopter pilots there, an RPG downed her Black Hawk and left her with brutal injuries.
 She spent thirteen months recovering and learning to walk on prosthetic legs.
 Then, she found a new mission: serving in the halls of power, first in Congress, then in the Senate.
-In this compelling memoir, she reflects on her childhood, facing discrimination because of her biracial family, poverty, and war, and the resilience that allowed her to make it through all the trials ahead of her.
+In this compelling memoir, she reflects on her childhood — during which she faced discrimination because of her biracial family, poverty, and war — and the resilience that allowed her to make it through all the trials ahead of her.
 This is Duckworth in her own words, capturing why it's always worth pushing forward — and pushing for a better life for those who come after you.

 When Elizabeth Blackwell decided to study medicine, she was defying stereotypes about what women were capable of in the mid-1800s — but her determination and intelligence won out, and she became the first woman in America to receive an M.D. in 1849.
 Shortly afterward, her sister Emily followed in her footsteps.
 The two Blackwell doctors founded the first hospital staffed entirely by women, the New York Infirmary for Indigent Women and Children, but while the success of the hospital was largely due to Emily's brilliance and hard work, Elizabeth's strong personality often overshadowed her.
 In this fascinating dual biography, Janice P. Nimura explores a story about breaking barriers and a sisterhood that changed the field of medicine forever.